 Cecilio is an American instrument company that was founded in 2004.

-Its saxophones are built overseas before being play-tested and distributed from its headquarters in Los Angeles.
+Its saxophones (which we reviewed in detail here) are built overseas before being play-tested and distributed from its headquarters in Los Angeles.

 This remarkably affordable product is built with a focus on comfort, with an easy-to-grip design.
 It has a ribbed build and stainless steel tone boosters.
 The low B flat spatula keys have been designed in a tilted style for ease of playing.

 The Mendini by Cecilio is available in a range of funky colours, which might appeal to younger learners, including purple, red and green, as well as a more standard gold finish.